Francisco-011/studio/GUIA_PUESTA_EN_PRODUCCION.md

           allow create: if isAuthenticated(); // Anyone can create their profile during signup allow update: if isAuthenticated() && (request.auth.uid == userId || hasRole(['Administrador']));
         }

+        // --- PERMISSIONS ---
+        // Any authenticated user can read permissions to configure their UI.
+        // Only Admins can change permission configurations. match /permissions/{role} {
+            allow read: if isAuthenticated();
+            allow write: if hasRole(['Administrador']);
+        }

         // --- GENERIC CATALOGS (Areas, Departamentos, Puestos, Sistemas, etc.) ---
         // Any authenticated user can read catalogs, only Admins and Gerentes can write.